BloodRayne: The Third Reich: Plot

 The woman that listened to Rayne's love session tells the commander about Rayne assaulting the soldier from earlier in exchange for running the brothel she works at since she hates the woman currently running it.
 The commander flirts with the woman, commenting on her beauty before biting her.

 Back at the brothel, Rayne is fully dressed, as Nazi soldiers have arrived to kill Rayne.
 After cutting them down with her swords, she is reunited with the commander.
 Horrified to learn that she sired a Nazi commander, she flees.
 The Nazis fire at Rayne, managing to hit her, though she brushes it off and escapes.
 This angers the commander, as he wants her alive.
 Dr. Mangler rushes to where Rayne was shot and collects her blood for more research.

 Rayne gathers with Nathaniel by asking him for weapons, and dynamite but he refuses.
 Rayne and Nathaniel go to look for Magda Markovic in a bar, and she gives them some codes.
 Upon leaving, Rayne fights two vampires and kills them.
 Rayne has a nightmare about fighting Hitler, who is now a dhampir after biting her.
-The commander talks to his lieutenant Jaeger and bites him.
+The commander talks to his lieutenant Jaeger and bites him, so that the lieutenant can use his tracking skills combined with those of a vampire.
 Nathaniel and Rayne find Basil.
-Hearing the Director is going to Berlin to create an army of vampires, the lieutenant Jaeger attacks them after Rayne killed him.
+Hearing the Director is going to Berlin to create an army of vampires, the lieutenant Jaeger finds them and attacks them, after which Rayne kills him.

 The resistance fights the soldiers, but they capture Magda, and the Director tortures her by biting her.
 The resistance discovers that their hiding place was attacked upon learning that it was a distraction.
 Rayne attacks and kills soldiers.
 She and the resistance find Magda, but she is a vampire, and Rayne kills her.
 Then, the resistance escapes when attacked by vampire soldiers, but Nathaniel and Rayne are taken prisoner, where Mangler draws Rayne's blood.

-Being transported in a truck to Berlin, Nathaniel takes care of Rayne, and they have sex.
+Being transported in a truck to Berlin, Nathaniel takes care of a wounded Rayne, and they have sex.
 The resistance puts dynamite in the way to rescue Rayne and Nathaniel.
-The commander drinks Rayne's blood in the fight, and Mangler escapes, but resistance sniper Natalia kills him.
+The commander drinks the previously gathered Rayne's blood in the fight, and Mangler escapes, but resistance sniper Natalia kills him.
 Finally, Rayne kills the commander, but she knows there is more work.
 In Berlin, Rayne, Nathaniel, and the resistance arrive at another Nazi base, surprising them.